dozmus/csar/design-docs/Interim Report & Risk Assessment.md

 * <a name="footnote3">3</a>: Wikipedia (2017) *Visit pattern - Wikipedia*.
 Available at https://en.wikipedia.org/wiki/Visitor_pattern (Accessed: 18 November 2017)
 * <a name="footnote4">4</a>: Wikipedia (2017) *ANTLR - Wikipedia*.
 Available at https://en.wikipedia.org/wiki/ANTLR (Accessed: 18 November 2017)
 * <a name="footnote5">5</a>: Wikipedia (2017) *Compiler-compiler - Wikipedia*.
 Available at https://en.wikipedia.org/wiki/Compiler-compiler (Accessed: 18 November 2017)
+* <a name="footnote6">6</a>: Wikipedia (2017) *Semantic search - Wikipedia*.
+Available at https://en.wikipedia.org/wiki/Semantic_search (Accessed: 27 November 2017).
+* <a name="footnote7">7</a>: Mens, Tom & Tourwe, Tom.
+(2004).
+A Survey of Software Refactoring.
+IEEE Transactions on Software Engineering; New York [Online] 30 (2), 126-139.
+Available at: https://search-proquest-com.ezproxy.library.qmul.ac.uk/docview/195572482/abstract/66091F25A0864B53PQ/1?accountid=13375 [Accessed: 27 November 2017].
+* <a name="footnote8">8</a>: Reiss, Steven P. (2009).
+Semantics-based code search.
+In:  Proceedings of the 31st International Conference on software engineering.
+ICSE 2009. pp. 243 - 253.
+IEEE Computer Society.

 <!-- TODO do i need to cite my specification, since I copy-pasted from it -->